拜登突然改口 给了勤奋的美国人又一记耳光

 However, there were also several comments encouraging vaccinations.
 “I sincerely appreciate efforts to get our team vaccinated,” said one person.
 “I am grateful for the mandate and wish it had come sooner.”

-For comparison, recent survey from Qualtrics, an experience management company, found that the majority of respondents (58%) supported vaccine mandates from either employers or the federal government.
+For comparison, a recent survey from Qualtrics, an experience management company, found that the majority of respondents (58%) supported vaccine mandates from either employers or the federal government.

 “Employees in the [technology and information technology] industry are the most supportive of federal vaccine mandates compared to those who work in health care, retail and government,” said Qualtrics.
 “Roughly a quarter of government, health care, and private employees oppose mandates that would apply to them.”